newsflex/devs/typescript-style-guide.md

 ### Comments: Todo and Code Review

-`TODO` and `code-review` annotations help you quickly find things that need to be fixed/implemented.

-  - Use `// TODO:` or `// todo` to annotate solutions that need to be implemented.
+  - Use `// TODO:` to annotate code that needs to be implemented or fixed
-  - Use `// code-review:` to annotate problems the need to be fixed or questions for code review meetings.
+  - Use `// code-review:` to annotate code for discusion in code review meetings

 **[top](#table-of-contents)**